yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/migration-phases.md

 ## Learn more

-* Refer to [Prerequisites](../../yb-voyager/prerequisites/), to learn about the requirements to install YB Voyager.
+* Refer to [Prerequisites](../../yb-voyager/prerequisites/), to learn about the requirements to install YugabyteDB Voyager.

-* Refer to [Install YB Voyager](../../yb-voyager/install-yb-voyager/), and get started with preparing your databases for migration.
+* Refer to [Install YugabyteDB Voyager](../../yb-voyager/install-yb-voyager/), and get started with preparing your databases for migration.

 * Refer to [Perform migration](../../yb-voyager/perform-migration/), for more information on the steps required to perform and verify a successful migration.